 A secured loan is offered when the borrower can provide some form of security or collateral against the amount they’re borrowing.
-They might secure the loan against a home or a car, for example, giving the lender a guarantee that should the loan not be repaid they can recover the loss through the repossession of the secured item.
-That means secured loans can generally allow for lower interest rates and higher borrowing limits, and as long as you’ve got suitable collateral they’re usually easier to come by too.
+They might secure the loan against a home or a car, for example, giving the lender a guarantee that should the loan not be repaid, they can recover the loss through the repossession of the secured item.
+That means secured loans can generally allow for lower interest rates and higher borrowing limits.
+As long as you’ve got suitable collateral, they’re usually more comfortable to come by too.

-An unsecured loan doesn’t require any form of security, meaning you won’t risk losing your car or home should you fail to make repayments, with loans instead of being decided on the basis of your credit history and income.
-But, the lack of guarantee means these loans will typically command a higher interest rate than their secured counterparts.
+An unsecured loan doesn’t require any form of security, meaning you won’t risk losing your car or home should you fail to make repayments, with loans instead of being decided based on your credit history and income.
+The lack of guarantee means these loans will typically command a higher interest rate than their secured counterparts.

-This is a very specific type of unsecured loan, and payday loans are quickly occupying a core section of the market.
-These are typically short-term, low-capital and high-interest loans that are intended to be repaid over the course of a month (until “payday”), and providers usually offer a flat fee for the service.
+It is a particular type of unsecured loan, and payday loans are quickly occupying a core section of the market.
+These are typically short-term, low-capital, and high-interest loans that are intended to be repaid over a month (until “payday”).
+Providers usually offer a flat fee for the service.

 What about regulations?

 The credit industry is subject to strict regulations.
-The Consumer Credit Act 1974 sets out guidelines that all lenders need to adhere to, and in order to trade legally, they need to be fully licenced by the OFT.
-But, the rise of payday loans has put these regulations under the spotlight with a lot of companies not sticking to the rules.
-This particular sector has been found to be poorly regulated and there’s clear evidence of irresponsible lending and breaches of the law across the board, and that’s meant a lot of firms have been given strict ultimatums to reform or lose their licence.
+The Consumer Credit Act 1974 sets out guidelines that all lenders need to adhere to, and to trade legally; they need to be fully licensed by the OFT.
+But, the rise of payday loans has put these regulations under the spotlight, with many companies not sticking to the rules.
+This particular sector is poorly regulated.
+There’s clear evidence of irresponsible lending and breaches of the law across the board, and that’s meant a lot of firms have been given strict ultimatums to reform or lose their license.

 But, that shouldn’t put you off pursuing a loan elsewhere.
-Secured loans are still a highly viable option and even certain unsecured loans, if sourced carefully, can be ideal, and as long as common sense prevails you can take out a loan for the cash injection you need.
+Secured loans are still a highly viable option, and even individual unsecured loans, if sourced carefully, can be ideal, and as long as common sense prevails, you can take out a loan for the cash injection you need.